versatiles-org/versatiles-documentation/basics/compendium.md

 ## File: `/assets/glyphs/index.json`

-The `/assets/glyphs/index.json` file should contain a JSON array listing all available font IDs.
-These IDs correspond to the folder names within `/assets/glyphs/`, where each folder contains the glyphs for that font.
+The `/assets/glyphs/index.json` file should contain a JSON array listing all available `{font_id}`s.
+These `{font_id}`s correspond to the folder names within `/assets/glyphs/`, where each folder contains the glyphs for that font face.
+This index file can be used by map design tools to get a list of all fonts.

 **Example:**